Dr. Michael Berler, LP - Therapist at Grow Therapy

 What can clients expect to take away from sessions with you?

 In our first session together, we'll start with brief introductions, then eventually dive into the specific "high priority" issues you're facing and want to change.
-I have found over many years that there isn't usually and urgent need to talk about 100% of every detail of every challenge you're facing, all in our very first "meeting"; which is arguably not technically a therapy "session."
+I have found over many years that there isn't usually and urgent need to talk about 100% of every detail of every challenge you're facing, all in our very first "meeting"; which is not technically a therapy "session."
 There is no rush.
 That said, we of course will eventually define and intervene in every specific area that you feel is essential to make changes within that area.
-This will help me create a tailored treatment plan for you as we work through in our follow-up sessions.
+This will help me create a tailored treatment plan for you as we work through the process of health change in our follow-up sessions.
 I believe in a couple of important relationships that the process of therapy always reveals.
 The first is what I refer to as the "symptom-to cause-axis."
 The second is what I refer to as the "crisis-to-opportunity-axis."
 I think that these relationships can be best understood by speaking with each other in our sessions.

 Explain to clients what areas you feel are your biggest strengths.